 While it’s possible to jump start a car using an electric vehicle, it’s highly recommended that you don’t.

-Electric cars feature two batteries: a large lithium-ion unit for the electric motors and a 12-volt battery for the accessories.
-This second battery is similar to the lead-acid battery found in petrol and diesel cars and it ensures the main lithium-ion battery can be charged.
+Electric cars feature two batteries: a large lithium-ion unit for the electric motors and a 12-volt battery for accessories.
+This second battery is similar to the lead-acid battery found in petrol and diesel cars.
+It ensures the main lithium-ion battery can be charged.

 However, the 12-volt battery in an electric car lacks the punch required to crank an internal combustion engine and you risk damaging it if you attempt to jump start another vehicle.

 Similarly, many manufacturers advise EV owners against jump starting conventional vehicles.
-In the handbook for the electric Leaf, Nissan states that it “cannot be used as a booster vehicle because it cannot supply enough power to start a [petrol] engine”.
+The handbook for the electric Nissan Leaf states that it ‘cannot be used as a booster vehicle because it cannot supply enough power to start a [petrol] engine’.

 ‘Risk of damage’